badave/authenticate/README.md

     req.data.date // date access token was created req.data.extra_data // extra data passed in when serialized req.data.access_token // Access token being passed in

+## Errors

+Authentication failures are passed to the client as 503 errors and the object { error: 'Unauthorized access' }